mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 The other category includes airplane.dev, Interval and others.
 They also allow building internal tools but don't support a drag-and-drop UI builder.
 The components are required to be coded using their APIs and that comes with some learning curve.

-Toolpad is solely focused on developers as users.
+Toolpad is solely focused on professional developers.
 As much as we are low-code, we are equally code-friendly.
-Providing basic functionalities that a developer expects from an open-source tool is non-negotiable for us—we will always prioritize the developer's best interests over all else.
-With nearly a decade of history building developer tools, we know the long-term benefits of cultivating a close relationship with our community of users.
+Providing the basic functionality that you expect from an open-source tool is non-negotiable for us—we will always prioritize your best interests over all else.
+With nearly a decade of experience building developer tools, we understand the long-term benefits of cultivating a close relationship with our community of users.

 Lastly, Toolpad is the only product that offers a drag-and-drop UI builder closely integrated with your favorite IDEs like VSCode.
 It's the best of both the worlds!